The University is accredited by the Higher Learning Commission.

 The University offers a bachelor of science (B.S.) in computer science.

 The rapid spread of computing and information technology has generated a continuing need for highly trained workers to design and develop new hardware and software systems and to incorporate new technologies.
 Emerging areas include areas such as cloud computing, machine learning and artificial intelligence, mobile computing, and data science.
 Traditional areas of computing—such as networks, databases, systems, and the web—also continue to be important.
 Students who see themselves as a part of this exciting and rapidly changing world will want to find out more about the Computer Science Program.

 Relatively modest class sizes give students the chance to work one-on-one with our highly talented and dedicated faculty.
 At the same time students have opportunities for field and research experiences.
 Advisors work with students in the selection of their courses prior to registration each semester.
 Faculty stay up-to-date on the latest developments in the ever-changing world of computing and provide contemporary and relevant experiences to their students.

 Computer science majors benefit from the department's state-of-the-art computer classrooms, laboratories, and servers.
 A computing lab is staffed by computer science graduate and undergraduate majors to provide academic assistance and mentoring for all students.

 For the student prepared for the challenges, computer science is an exciting and dynamic discipline that can lead to excellent job opportunities in business or industry.
 Computer science ranks as one of the top bachelor's degrees in terms of starting pay and number of jobs that are available (for example, rated #1 by the Princeton Review).

-Major employers of computer science graduates include the federal and state governments; and private sector employers such as the airline industry, tech industry, pharmaceutical industry, research and testing services, educational services, security and commodity exchanges, management and public relations services, finance, insurance, and public utilities.
+Major employers of computer science graduates include the federal, state, and local governments; and private sector employers such as the airline industry, tech industry, pharmaceutical industry, research and testing services, educational services, security and commodity exchanges, management and public relations services, finance, insurance, and public utilities.
 ISU Computer Science alumni have gone on to work at large organizations such as the National Security Agency, Walt Disney, Google, Rolls Royce, Liberty Mutual, and Hewlett-Packard—and at smaller organizations such as the City of Terre Haute, Clabber Girl, ISU, and a number of area startups.